Unmissable bank holiday events in London

 - Stumble upon hidden gardens in the City of London, such as Instagram hotspot St Dunstan in the East and secluded Barber Surgeons' Garden.

-- Enjoy drinks at one of London's rooftop bars, including relaxing among the butterflies and bees at Queen Elizabeth Hall Roof Garden, Italian style at Selfridges' Alto by San Carlo or music and Filipino street food at John Lewis’ Roof Fest London.
+- Enjoy drinks at one of London's rooftop bars, including under the colourful pergola at Bussey Rooftop Bar, Italian style at Selfridges' Alto by San Carlo or with an epic view of the city at Skylight.

 - Take a shopping pit stop at tranquil spots in the West End, from Brown Hart Gardens in Mayfair, to community-run The Phoenix Garden near Seven Dials.